Tinnitus and Hyperacusis

 - Comprehensive hearing assessment (1.5 hours) which helps to identify changes in the auditory system that can lead to tinnitus.
 If a possible underlying medical cause is identified, our audiologist will make an appropriate referral to have it further investigated by an otolaryngologist.
 If specialized tinnitus services are recommended, you will be referred to one of our audiologists who are specially trained in tinnitus services.

-- Initial Tinnitus Consultation (1.5 hours): consists of tinnitus evaluation, an educational PowerPoint presentation, and an overview of current treatment approaches and management strategies.
-In a process of shared decision making, treatment goals are established and appropriate techniques selected.
-These may include sound therapy, thought adjustment therapy, stress reduction technique, self-help strategies or full TRT services.
+- Initial Tinnitus Consultation (1.5 hours): consists of tinnitus screening an educational PowerPoint presentation, and an overview of current treatment approaches and management strategies.

 What is Tinnitus?